 907.562.2000As DOWL’s Transportation Practice Area leader, Steve manages the largest group of professionals in the firm—and some of DOWL’s largest transportation projects.
 From Alaska’s first diverging diamond interchange to fast-paced design/build, Steve understands local, state, and federal transportation planning and design projects.
 He is a go-to guy at DOWL, often with a line outside his door.
 But once you get your turn, you may find yourself in a chat about his next race, your last ski, or perhaps discussing upcoming vacations.
-Steve’s priority for work and family doesn’t leave much time for recreating (unless he and his wife get the chance to run together), so he is known to hit the ski trails at 10 p.m. some nights.
+Steve’s priority for work and family doesn’t leave much time for recreation (unless he and his wife get the chance to run together), so he is known to hit the ski trails at 10 p.m. some nights.
 Because he learned to ski only six years ago, it’s impressive that Steve has competed in the 40K Tour of Anchorage race three out of the last four years—and set personal records each time.

-Transportation Planning & Traffic Engineering Sub-Practice Leader
+Transportation Planning and Engineering Sub-Practice Area Leader

 Jeff Bernardo, PE